zambrovski/mqtt-test/README.md

-# MQTT Tinkerforge Bridge
+# MQTT test library and asserts

-This project allows to bind Tinker Forge sensors and actuators using MQTT to a central broker.
-The application is built using Spring Boot and is currently in a playground phase.

-## Installation and usage

-Makre sure to correct the `application.properties` and build with Apache Maven using `mvn clean install`.
+This project helps to write better tests for software using MQTT.